 <div id=”page”> <div id=”header”> <div id=”headerimg”> <h1><a href=”<?php echo get_option(‘home’); ?>/”><?php bloginfo(‘name’); ?></a></h1> <div class=”description”><?php

-Now add the following code between the page and header id and change the red URL to your blogs URL.
+Now insert the code below the page and header id, and replace the red URL with the URL of your blog.

 <div class=”header” onclick=”location.href=’ Blogs URL Here.com‘;” style=”cursor: pointer;”></div>